-If you deal with employees of other companies, such as clients, ad agencies, material suppliers, and manufacturing services, you can include them in your projects and make them part of the project team.
+If you deal with employees of other companies, such as Clients, Customers, Vendors, Ad Agencies, you can include them in your projects and make them part of the project team.
 You can then assign them tasks and monitor their progress through BasicOps.
 You can learn more about what vendor users can and cannot do, in What can guest users do?

 This article includes: